-Mr. Lynel will knock Link around like a ragdoll, and it’s a nightmare.
+Mr. Lynel will knock Link around like a ragdoll.
+It’s a nightmare.

 Although, I’m not here to write a guide today.
 I’m here to rant about what you’re not supposed to do.
 Let me tell you the story of the fish who cried Lynel, alternate title: “Some Lessons We Learn The Hard Way.”

 I accepted Prince Sidon’s quest within my first few hours of playing Breath of the Wild.
 I hadn’t explored many shrines.
-I hadn’t figured out the locations of any statues of Hylia.
+I hadn’t memorized statue locations to praise Hylia.
 I was busy tossing all my premium food ingredients at wildlife, jotting down notes on what they would eat.